gabefair/Family-Security-Review/README.md

 - [ ] Create/review a cognitive key
 - [ ] Review Yubikey usage
 - [ ] Ensure all devices are still getting updates, without any issues.
 Note any devices or software that are no longer supported
-- [ ] Review any Cryptocurrency wallets and balences
+- [ ] Review any Cryptocurrency wallets and balances
 - [ ] Review your sms encryption app for zero days or bad press coverage
 - [ ] Consider using keybase
 - [ ] Review Computers for installed software induced vulnerabilities and backdoors.
 Remember: "Freeware is killware"